ibm-cloud-docs/discovery/element-classification.md

 ```
 {: codeblock}

-If you wish to create a custom configuration file, configure your collection to meet the following requirements:
+If you want to create a custom configuration file, configure your collection to meet the following requirements:

 -  `PDF` conversion settings are ignored if specified.
 -  `WORD` conversion settings can be omitted as Microsoft Word files cannot be ingested when Element Classification is specified.